mmitar/capstone/_API Design/README.md

 ## 409 Error Response

-**Condition** : If is scaleis registered to a location but not a liquor, it will send a 409 error reponse because it does not know which liquor in the inventory to update with the data sent.
+**Condition** : If is scale is registered to a location but not a liquor, it will send a 409 error reponse because it does not know which liquor in the inventory to update with the data sent.

-**Code** : `409 CONFLILCT`
+**Code** : `409 CONFLICT`

 **Content** :